microsoft/pyright/docs/ci-integration.md

 ## Integrating Pyright into Continuous Integration (CI)

-### Running Pyright as a pre-commit hook
+### Running Pyright as a github action

-You can configure pyright to run as a git hook (e.g. prior to each check-in) by using the following hook definition:
+You can configure pyright to run as a github action.

 ```yml
 - uses: jakebailey/pyright-action@v1